cruentusmors/Claude.ai-Font-Fix/code-review-analysis.md

 GitHub Copilot provided a comprehensive code review with **5 critical security and reliability issues**.
 This analysis documents both the original findings and the **completed implementation** of all recommended fixes.
 All security vulnerabilities and performance concerns have been successfully addressed across multiple files.

-## 🚨 Critical Issues Identified & Fixed
+## 🚨 Critical Issues Identified & Fixed + New Recommendations

+### ORIGINAL 5 ISSUES - ALL COMPLETED ✅

 ### 1. **✅ FIXED: Security Risk - Hard-coded External Font URLs**
 **File:** `content.js`